colbycarter/Data_Science_Portfolio/Data_Engineering/Tracking_User_Activity/colbycarter-annotations.md

-# Colby's annotations, Assignment 8
+# Tracking User Activity Project

-Summary: in this exercise, we use kafka and spark containers to consume messages from our created topic, and view our JSON assessments data as a pyspark dataframe with the JSON objects represented as strings for ease of reading.
+**Summary**: in this exercise, we use kafka and spark containers to consume messages from our created topic, and view our JSON assessments data as a pyspark dataframe with the JSON objects represented as strings for ease of reading.

 ## Here we open the assignment directory in our mids205 container and copy the docker-compose file edited in class.